oktaytuncay/Kubernetes/kubernetes.md

 helm rollback <APP_NAME>
 ```

-Application can be uninstalled via single command.
+The application can be uninstalled via a single command.
 It keeps track of all the objects used by each app so it knows what to remove.

 ```bash
 helm uninstall <APP_NAME>